kimoshinowo/wallpaper-previewer/README.md

 ## Required Installations

-The required conda environment can be created from `pipeline-env.yml`.
+The required Anaconda environment can be created from `pipeline-env.yml`.
+The Anaconda environment should be activated before running the pipeline.
+Activate the environment by running `conda activate pipeline-env`.

 ## Running the pipeline